Let Us Know How We Can Help You.

 - West Virginia

-If you're not located in one of the above states, you may be wondering if you can access a Domestic Asset Protection Trust by transferring your assets to another state and forming a trust.
-While this appears to be a logical way to approach protecting your assets with a DAPT, the lack of case law surrounding the question implies that it might not be the most effective method for shielding yourself from financial risks.
+If you're not located in one of the above states, you may be wondering if you can create a Domestic Asset Protection Trust by transferring your assets to another state and forming a trust.
+The answer is, yes!
+Regardless of whether your state has enacted DAPT legislation, you can still create a DAPT in another jurisdiction.

 Who is a Good Candidate for a DAPT?